willguest/exeudvr-canister/README.md

   - Make sure the Unity build was called `unity_build`.
 If another name is used, update `UnityInterface.tsx`.
   - Place the files in `src/assets/build`.

-Run the following commands, which can also be found in the *NPM SCRIPTS* sidebar.
+Enter the following commands, which can also be found in the *NPM SCRIPTS* VS Code sidebar

 ```sh
 npm run setup # Install packages, deploy canisters, and generate type bindings